 (20 Lecture, 20 Lecture/Lab Hrs.; 40 Hrs.
-Total) 3 Credits Students demonstrate knowledge and skill in the practical application of plotting lines of position using the sun, moon, planets and stars by sight reduction tables.
-Students solve the types of celestial navigation problems incorporated in USCG examinations.
+Total)3 Credits U.S. Coast Guard approved course where students demonstrate knowledge and skill in the practical application of plotting lines of position for the sun, moon, planets and stars using H.O.
+229. This course is U.S. Coast Guard approved in lieu of testing for oceans endorsements for licenses not to exceed 1600 gross tons.